dalibo/pitrery/install.md

 Distribution packages are now available on Dalibo Labs for [YUM](https://yum.dalibo.org/labs) and [APT](https://apt.dalibo.org/labs) repositories.
-Details are available in the [downloads] page.
+Details are available in the (downloads)[downloads.md] page.

 Installation from the sources